mjwowpa/HybridAppAzureStack/README.md

 ### How It Works ?

 As mentioned, there is two main resources:
-- An AppService hosted on Azure
+- An Application available from the Azure Marketplace: [SpreeCommerce](https://azuremarketplace.microsoft.com/en-us/marketplace/apps/bitnami.spree) // hosted on Azure
-- An other AppService hosted on Azure Stack
+- An AppService wrote in NodeJS // hosted on Azure Stack

-To enable connection between e-shop on Azure and your logistic platform on Azure Stack, we'll use a Microsoft Cloud feature: Azure SDK Storage.
+To enable connection between e-shop on Azure and your logistic platform on Azure Stack, we'll use a Microsoft Cloud feature: Azure Storage.
-For each transaction made on your SpreeCommerce, there is an additional script which will use the SDK to send "message" on a Azure Queue.
+For each transaction made on your SpreeCommerce, there is an additional script (wrote in Python) which will use the SDK from Azure Storage to send "message" on a Azure Queue.
-Last but not least, Azure Stack can connect synchronously on this Azure Queue and edit messages.
+Azure Stack can connect synchronously on this Azure Queue and read/edit messages.
-With this capability available on Azure, you can connect the both platforms and begin to empower the hybrid potential of Azure Stack.
+With this capability available on Azure, you can connect the both platforms and expose the hybrid potential of Azure Stack.

 ## Prerequisites